“Namaste” is a form of greeting that involves:

 Namaste can be said as a greeting when people meet, or as a salutation before parting.
 In some cases, the gesture is not accompanied by the words, but the meaning remains the same.

-“Namaste” is one of the most known forms of Indian greetings around the world and is an important aspect the Indian culture.
+It is one of the most known forms of Hindu greetings around the world.
+Namaste is important in the Hindu culture for various reasons.
 They include:

-- The gesture together with the words ‘Namaste” is a well-known form of Indian greeting around the world.
+- The gesture together with the words ‘Namaste” is a well known form of Hindu greeting around the world.

 - It is a symbol of respect and admiration for the person to whom it is said.